dmilojkovic76/100-days-of-code/log.md

 ![DAY 3](/img/d003.jpeg)

 **Today's Progress**:
-    * I did continue with [freeCodeCamp](https://www.freecodecamp.org/) nd finished the Applied Visual Design Challenges.
+* I did continue with [freeCodeCamp](https://www.freecodecamp.org/) and finished the Applied Visual Design Challenges.
+* Finished Week 0 and Problem 0 of [cs50x](https://online-learning.harvard.edu/course/cs50-introduction-computer-science) on [edX](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/)
 * Did not have time to work on TimeTracking app but I will double the effort on Day 4.

 **Thoughts:** I am realising this will be dificult on some days as this one was.
 I was at work and after work meetings 8am-9pm non-stop and I really did not have any more energy to learn and code for an hour+.
 But I overcame it and did it anyways!!!